Funger1314/National-Parks-Recreational-Database/README.md

 Performance-check SQL is prepared in [sql/analytics/05_performance_checks.sql](sql/analytics/05_performance_checks.sql).
 Actual `EXPLAIN ANALYZE` timings should be recorded only after running them in a live PostGIS environment.

-## Individual Contribution

-Replace this paragraph with an accurate description of the components personally completed by the repository owner.
-Do not infer or fabricate individual responsibilities.

-## Group-Project Attribution

-Project-level attribution should be preserved where source materials or prior collaboration contributed to the dataset, analysis design, or reporting structure.
-Individual component ownership should be stated explicitly rather than inferred.

 ## Limitations

 See [docs/limitations.md](docs/limitations.md) and [docs/reconstruction_notes.md](docs/reconstruction_notes.md).